-Pursuant to section 48 of the Family Law Act, there is one ground of divorce – that there is an irretrievable breakdown of marriage evidenced by 12 months’ separation between the parties to the marriage.
-If the Court is satisfied that the parties have “separated and thereafter lived separately and apart” for a continuous period of not less than 12 months, a divorce order will be granted.
+The Family Law Act 1975 provides there is one ground for divorce – that there is an irretrievable breakdown of marriage evidenced by 12 months’ separation between the parties to the marriage.
+If the Court is satisfied that the parties have “separated and thereafter lived separately and apart” for a continuous period of not less than 12 months, a Divorce Order will be granted.

-Once your Divorce becomes absolute, time limitations commence if you and your former spouse have not finalised your property settlement matters.
-Parties have 12 months from the date of divorce to commence proceedings in either the Family Court or the Federal Circuit Court.
+Once your Divorce becomes absolute, time limitations commence if you and your former spouse have not finalised your property settlement matter.
+Spouses have 12 months from the date of the divorce to commence proceedings in the Federal Circuit and Family Court of Australia.

 “Thank you both for being firm, caring and keeping me realistic and focused during my difficult time.
 I know without you both I would not have done so well!”